Have you ever tried using a natural or organic

 What Are The Nutrients In My Tomato Soil?

-To know the right natural fertilizer to use for tomatoes you’ll need to know the nutrients present in your soil first.
-Some like to use organic tomato fertilizer like this one.
+To know the best fertilizer or the right natural fertilizer for tomato plants, you’ll need to know the nutrients in your soil first.
+Some like to use an organic

-If your soil has a high content of nitrogen, you might not be required to add more nitrogen to it.
-However, it’s unlikely the nitrogen content in your soil will to be high as it leaches easily from the soil.
+If your soil has a high nitrogen content, you might not be required to add more nitrogen to it.

 Nutrients Needed For Different Stages of Tomato Plant Growth

-During transplanting, add more phosphorous to ensure rapid and strong root development.
+During transplanting, add more phosphorous using bone meal fertilizer to ensure rapid and strong root development.
 This will help your tomato plant to grow optimally and faster.

-Once your tomatoes are established, you can raise the level of potassium to ensure vigorous growth of the plants and establishment of fruits.
+Once your tomatoes are established with a good root system, you can raise the potassium level to ensure vigorous growth of the plants and the establishment of fruits.

-Wood ashes from the fireplace can be an ideal source of potassium.
-Work it well into the soil.
-At this stage, avoid high levels of nitrogen as it might cause excessive foliage growth at the expense of fruit.
+At this stage, avoid high nitrogen levels on your tomato plants (try blood meal instead), as it might cause excessive foliage growth at the expense of fruit.

-It not only feeds your plants but also helps the soil to retain nutrients and water, neutralize the soil and adds beneficial microorganism to the soil.
+It helps fertilize tomatoes and helps the soil retain nutrients and water, neutralizes the soil, and adds beneficial microorganisms to the soil.

-Add significant amount into the bottom of each hole during transplanting and side dress each plant severally during the growing season.
+Add a significant amount into the bottom of each hole during transplanting and side-dress each tomato several times during the growing season.